VidYen/MoneroShare/vidyen-monero-share/README.md

 = 1.0.0 =

 - Official Release to WordPress
-- Supports embedding of Twitch streams with player miner with start and stop feature
+- Supports embedding of Monero Share streams with player miner with start and stop feature

 == Future Plans ==

-- System to track users by Twitch handle so you can show which watcher has mined the most
+- System to track users by Monero Share handle so you can show which watcher has mined the most
 - Tie in to VYPS for user tracking.
-- Twitch bot reports of hash rate and total hashes.
+- Monero Share bot reports of hash rate and total hashes.

 == Known Issues ==